 Hey BMI – I Wish You Weren’t a Liar!

 “Hey BMI – I Wish You Weren’t a Liar!” was actually an idea that popped in my head watching Anchorman: The Legend of Ron Burgundy.
-(It’s an okay movie; but if Oscar pieces are more of your interest, then you might want to pass on this one).
-When I saw the scene where Ron tells his co-worker that he wishes she wasn’t a liar, I immediately jumped off the couch and went to work on this post.
-There was a creative spark and I would like to relate it to an apple slamming Isaac Newton in the head, but I think that’s pushing it just a tad.
+See, I’m not the biggest fan of the measurement, so when I saw the scene where Ron tells his co-worker that he wishes she wasn’t a liar, I immediately jumped off the couch and went to work on this post.
+There was a creative spark and I would like to relate it to an apple falling on Isaac Newton’s head.
+Okay, maybe that’s pushing it just a tad.
 See, clients come to me with concerns about their BMI, and while not completely unfounded, I think we need to dig a little deeper to understand our health (or lack there of).

 1. Colberg, Sherri R. “Nutritional Status and Chronic Diseases.”
 ACSM’s Resource Manual for Guidelines for Exercise Testing and Prescription.
 6th ed.
 Baltimore; Lippincott, Williams, and Wilkins.
 2010; pp 115